-The Advanced Dental Center team is happy to answer any dental questions you may have.
-Feel free to call us any time at 843-627-4076 or visit our Florence, SC dentist office.
+The Advanced Dental Center team is happy to answer any Florence dental questions you may have.
+Feel free to call us any time at 843-627-4076 or visit our office.
 In the meantime, we’ve provided answers below for some questions we hear often.

 Thanks to our extended hours and staff of six dentists, we can usually see you on the same day of a dental emergency.
 We’ve got an endodontist, a specialist in saving teeth damaged by infection or traumatic injury, on our team.
 And we also use advanced dental technology that helps us diagnose you quickly and get you out of pain fast.

 You can choose from multiple tooth replacement options at Advanced Dental Center, several of which involve dental implants.
 To replace a single tooth, we can attach a dental crown to a dental implant.
 For multiple missing teeth, we can use a dental bridge or dentures, either of which can be attached to dental implants.
 If you’d prefer, we can secure a dental bridge or dentures to your remaining healthy teeth.
 We can even use dental implants to place a full arch of replacement teeth in a procedure called All-on-4®.
 We will use four (for the bottom) or six (for the top) dental implants to secure your new smile.
 Our dentists are happy to assess your situation and review your options with you to help you make the best choice.